codess-aus/AZ-220/renew.md

 Q: What is the purpose of a Dashboard within an Azure IoT Central solution?
 A: A Dashboard is a customizable page that displays telemetry, property, and state information for selected devices.

+### Phased rollout
+A phased rollout is an overall process whereby an operator deploys changes to a broadening set of IoT Edge devices.
+The goal is to make changes gradually to reduce the risk of making wide scale breaking changes.

+### Layered deployment
+Layered deployments are automatic deployments that can be combined together to reduce the number of unique deployments that need to be created.
+Layered deployments are useful in scenarios where the same modules are reused in different combinations in many automatic deployments.

+Layered deployments have the same basic components as any automatic deployment.
+They target devices based on tags in the device twins, and provide the same functionality around labels, metrics, and status reporting.
+Layered deployments also have priorities assigned to them, but instead of using the priority to determine which deployment is applied to a device, the priority determines how multiple deployments are ranked on a device.
+For example, if two layered deployments have a module or a route with the same name, the layered deployment with the higher priority will be applied while the lower priority is overwritten.

+The system runtime modules, edgeAgent and edgeHub, are not configured as part of a layered deployment.
+Any IoT Edge device targeted by a layered deployment needs a standard automatic deployment applied to it first.
+The automatic deployment provides the base upon which layered deployments can be added.

+An IoT Edge device can apply one and only one standard automatic deployment, but it can apply multiple layered automatic deployments.
+Any layered deployments targeting a device must have a higher priority than the automatic deployment for that device.

+The **deployment manifest** is a JSON document that describes:

+* The IoT Edge agent module twin, which includes three components.
+  - The container image for each module that runs on the device.
+  - The credentials to access private container registries that contain module images.
+  - Instructions for how each module should be created and managed.
+* The IoT Edge hub module twin, which includes how messages flow between modules and eventually to IoT Hub.
+* Optionally, the desired properties of any other module twins

+Two modules are required in every deployment manifest: $edgeAgent, and $edgeHub.
+These modules are part of the IoT Edge runtime that manages the IoT Edge device and the modules running on it.

+IoT Edge devices can be anything from a Raspberry Pi to a laptop to a virtual machine running on a server.
+You may have access to the device either physically or through a virtual connection, or it may be isolated for extended periods of time.
+Either way, you want to make sure that it's configured to work appropriately.

+Important
+* Install production certificates.
+* Have a device management plan.
+* Use Moby as the container engine.

+Helpful
+* Choose upstream protocol.

+The two runtime modules both have an UpstreamProtocol environment variable.
+The valid values for the variable are:
+* MQTT
+* AMQP
+* MQTTWS
+* AMQPWS
+Configure the UpstreamProtocol variable for the IoT Edge agent in the config.yaml file on the device itself

+In the high-level deployment process for IoT Edge modules, Retrieve the status of the devices after configuration.
+Retrieving the status of the devices after configuration helps to verify that the module deployed successfully.

+Q: What is an IoT Edge deployment manifest used for?
+A: It tells your device which modules to install and how to configure them to work together.
+The deployment manifest is a JSON document that tells your device which modules to install and how to configure them to work together.

+## Time to live
+The time to live setting is the amount of time (in seconds) that a message can wait to be delivered before it expires.
+The default is 7200 seconds (two hours).
+The maximum value is only limited by the maximum value of an integer variable, which is around 2 billion.
+This setting is a desired property of the IoT Edge hub, which is stored in the module twin.
+You can configure it in the Azure portal or directly in the deployment manifest.

+After an initial one-time sync with IoT Hub, IoT Edge devices can function indefinitely offline.
+IoT Edge devices can function indefinitely offline after the initial, one-time sync.
+However, storage of messages depends on the time to live (TTL) setting and the available disk space for storing the messages.

+Q: A developer for a company has discovered that they are losing data during periods when the local WiFi signal is lost and devices are offline.
+The developer investigates whether IoT Edge provides a solution for this problem.
+Which of the following answer choices accurately describes using Azure Blob Storage for IoT Edge devices?
+* It uses a blob storage module to provide a block blob storage solution on your IoT Edge device.
+* It uses the IoT Edge hub module to provide a block blob storage solution on your IoT Edge device.
+* It uses IoT hub as the blob endpoint for any storage requests that are made by the IoT Edge device.

+A: A blob storage module is used to provide a block blob storage solution for IoT Edge device and can be used for offline scenarios.

+A: